velodrome-finance/VerifiedERC20/SPECIFICATION.md

 ### `VerifiedERC20Factory`

-The factory contract is responsible for deploying new `VerifiedERC20` instances with their associated `HookRegistry`.
+The factory contract is responsible for deploying new `VerifiedERC20` instances.

 ### `HookRegistry`